dendycodes/PaintPad/README.md

-# 🎨 PaintPad
+# 🎨 Paint Pad
-PaintPad is a simple painting application that allows users to create and save digital artwork.
+Paint Pad is a simple painting application that allows users to create and save digital artwork.
 It provides a variety of painting tools and colors, and is easy to use for both beginners and experienced artists.

 ### Features:
 - Painting tools: Choose from a variety of painting tools, including brushes, pencils, shapes, and markers.